symphonists/rest_api/README.markdown

 ### `delete()`

 This function is run when the client performs a DELETE request to your plugin.
 This is for write operations to delete a resource.

+## Shell access

+If you use the [Symphony Shell extension](https://github.com/pointybeard/shell) you can access the REST API on the command line.
+It's no longer using HTTP, but access is the same.
+An HTTP request that previously looked like:

+	/symphony/api/entries/articles/2/?format=json&method=get

+Maps on to the following Shell command:

+	php symphony -t {token} rest_api request -path entries/articles/2 -format json -method get

+An explanation of the above:

+* `php symphony -t {token}` is saying use `php` to instantiate the `symphony` script, passing `{token}` (replace this with an Author access token)
+* `rest_api request` is saying use the `request` script from the `rest_api` extension
+* `-path the/path/here` passes the REST URL as if you were using the REST API via HTTP
+* `-format json` is the equivalent of `?format=json`
+* `-method get` is the equivalent of an HTTP GET